Explore ViiV Healthcare

 We have also committed to sharing anonymised Individual Patient Data (IPD) and redacted Clinical Study Reports (CSRs) once the initial study data is published, via https://clinicalstudydatarequest.com/Study-Sponsors-ViiV-Details.aspx.

-Beyond this, we continue to evaluate potential enhancements to improve access to our research results regarding ViiV Healthcare investigational and marketed medicines beyond our existing clinical trial registry to further facilitate transparency with the scientific community, prescribers, and patients.
+We continually look at finding ways to improve access to our research results and seek to expand on our existing clinical trial registry by encouraging transparency with the scientific community, prescribers and patients.
 Updates will be made available in due course on our corporate website as and when we publish more information and update our policy.

 For more information please contact: